Roger M. Kyes – Adam E. Cornelius {4} – Algoma Compass

 Her Story

-The Roger M. Kyes was constructed as a self-unloading bulk carrier for the American Steamship Company.
+The Roger M. Kyes was constructed as a self-unloading bulk carrier by American Shipbuilding Co. for the American Steamship Co.
 She was the second of ten vessels constructed for American Steamship over the next 8 years under Title XI of the Merchant Marine Act of 1970.
+Her construction was the result of a swap of ships between American Steamship Co. and American Shipbuilding’s Kinsman Marine Transit Co.
+After American Steamship purchased the former Gartland, Red Arrow, Redland, and Reiss Steamship Co.’s, they were ordered by the U.S. Justice Department to sell off a number of their newly-acquired vessels as a result of an antitrust suit.
+Seven ships were dealt to Kinsman Marine Transit, which is owned by American Shipbuilding, as partial payment for the construction of the Kyes.
 The Kyes was launched on March 31, 1973, and entered service on August 22, 1973, sailing from Toledo bound for Escanaba, Michigan to load ore.
+Roger M. Kyes was of identical dimensions to American Steamship’s Charles E. Wilson, constructed at Bay Shipbuilding, though her appearance reflected the Kinsman river-class ships that followed in 1973 and 1974.

 The Adam E. Cornelius saw sporadic layups during the early 2000’s due to low demand.
 She spent the 2012 and 2013 seasons at the wall at Toledo, returning to service in late 2014.
 She laid up for the final time in American Steamship colors on January 6, 2015, at the former ore dock at Huron, Ohio.